Geduldig v. Aiello

 Geduldig v.
-Aiello, 417 U.S. 484 (1974), was an equal protection case in the United States in which the Supreme Court of the United States ruled on whether unfavorable treatment to pregnant women could count as sex discrimination.
-It held that the denial of insurance benefits for work loss resulting from a normal pregnancy did not violate the Fourteenth Amendment.
+Aiello, 417 U.S. 484 (1974), was an equal protection case in the United States in which the Supreme Court of the United States held that discrimination on the basis of pregnancy was not sex-based discrimination, and therefore the denial of insurance benefits for work loss resulting from a normal pregnancy did not violate the Fourteenth Amendment.

 The California insurance program at issue did not exclude workers from eligibility based on sex but excluded pregnancy from a list of compensable disabilities.
 The majority found that even though only women would be directly affected by the administrative decision, the classification of normal pregnancy as non-compensable was not a sex-based classification and so the court would defer to the state so long as it could provide a rational basis for its categorization.

+Geduldig and its follow-up case, General Electric Co. v.
+Gilbert (1976), were rejected by Congress and the public.
+They were considered anomalous, until Geduldig was cited by Dobbs v.
+Jackson Women's Health Organization (2022) and United States v.
+Skrmetti (2025).